Jvives7/Jvives7/README.md

 - 👋 Hi, I’m @Jvives7
-- 👀 I’m interested in DSP, Control Systems and Electronics
+- 👀 I’m interested in system design and electronics
-- 🌱 I’m currently learning Electrical Engineering
+- 🌱 I’m currently learning machine learning and full-stack development
-- 💞️ I’m looking to collaborate on spatial audio
 - 📫 How to reach me ...

 <!---